 Best known for his role as socially awkward nerd Maurice Moss in The IT Crowd and as the presenter for the modern revival of The Crystal Maze, Richard Ayoade is a truly unique character.

-He’s known for off-beat, quirky humour and his endless wit whenever he appears on British panel shows, and this personality would translate perfectly to the Doctor, especially as an extension of the 13th Doctor’s stranger side.
+He’s known for off-beat, quirky humor and his endless wit whenever he appears on British panel shows, and this personality could have translated perfectly to the Doctor, especially as an extension of the 13th Doctor’s more eccentric side.

 Phoebe Waller-Bridge's career has gone from strength to strength in recent years.
 She is best known for creating and starring in Fleabag but is also responsible for the first season of Killing Eve and the 2016 Channel 4 comedy mini-series, Crashing.